 Drink driving convictions: the consequences

-Being convicted of driving under the influence of alcohol a number of effects on everyday life, beyond a drink driving fine or ban.
+Being convicted of driving under the influence of alcohol has a number of effects on everyday life, beyond a drink driving fine or a driving ban.

 You could lose your job, particularly if you drive for work as your employer will see this on your licence.
+You will have a criminal record.
 You may also find it difficult to seek employment in the future.

-As with any criminal record, you may even find it hard to enter other countries such as the USA and this can affect life plans to holiday, work or study abroad.
+As with any criminal record, you may even find it hard to enter other countries such as the USA and this can affect plans for taking holidays, working or studying abroad.

 Drink driving isn’t worth the risks

-It’s not possible to know how much you can drink to stay below the legal drink driving limit, because there are factors such as your weight, gender, age and metabolism to consider.
+It’s not possible to know how much you can drink to stay below the legal drink driving limit.
+Your weight, gender, age, the state of your liver, how much food you’ve eaten: all of these factors will affect how your body processes alcohol.
 That’s why the safest advice is to avoid alcohol if you are driving, even the morning after drinking alcohol.

 Learn how to report a drink driver